 A Random Event mentions that Rocks have no internal organs, but they're still vulnerable to asphyxiation like any other race.
 That said, their 150% HP will allow them to survive longer, which is useful for boarding airless automated enemy ships.
 Crystal aliens, on the other hand, are resistant to suffocation, though not immune.

 Advanced Edition adds the Lanius, a race of metal creatures that suck oxygen out of rooms and absorb metal into their bodies.

 Boarding Party: Some events will result in the player's ship being boarded.
 Both players and enemies can send in boarding parties if they have the Crew Teleporter ship system.
 Mantis ships, particularly types B and C, are designed around this, since they get bonuses in hand-to-hand combat and 4-man teleporters.

 Boomerang Bigot: A sad example in one event.
 It tasks you with calming down Robert Smith, a Mantis who is convinced he's a human.
 Sending another Mantis results in Robert panicking at the sight of a terrifying alien and lashing out against his captors, eventually needing to be put down.
 Luckily, sending a human or using a Mind-Control Device results in a positive outcome.

-An upgraded door system may seem unnecessary, but it can mean the difference between life and death.
+An upgraded door system can mean the difference between life and death.
 Upgraded doors block fires from spreading and force boarders to breach the doors first.
 This allows you to starve either of air or rally your crew to handle the problem.